 A separate aspect of the 2008 reforms that is intended to promote police professionalism has mixed implications.
 Under the reforms, police are now subject to special labor provisions that give administrators greater discretion to dismiss law enforcement personnel.
 Specifically, Article 123 allows authorities to dismiss police more easily, weakening their labor rights protections.
-While this amendment is intended to ensure that administrators can expeditiously remove ineffective or corrupt officers, Zepeda (2008) notes that it could have the unintended effect of further undermining civil service protections that help to ensure an officer's professional development and protect him from undue pressure or persecution.
-Police already face unpredictable career advancement and deplorable working conditions, according to the Justice in Mexico Project's 2009 Justiciabarómetro survey of more than 5,400 municipal police in the metro-area of Guadalajara, Mexico's second largest city.
-That survey found that nearly 70% of officers feel that promotions are not based on merit, and most (60%) think that personal connections drive one's career advancement on the force.
+While the amendment of Article 123 is intended to ensure that administrators can remove ineffective or corrupt officers, Zepeda (2008) notes that it could have the unintended effect of further undermining civil service protections that help to ensure an officer's professional development and protect him from undue pressure or persecution.52 Police already face unpredictable career advancement and deplorable working conditions, as illustrated by the results of a recent Justice in Mexico Project survey of police in Guadalajara, Mexico's second largest city.53 That survey found that nearly 70% of officers feel that promotions are not based on merit, and most (60%) think that personal connections drive one's career advancement on the force.
 If that is indeed the case, the new reforms will likely make police officers even more dependent on the whims of their superiors.